andresmunozit/node-js-application-development-lfw211/09_NODES_EVENT_SYSTEM/nodes-event-system.md

 ## Promise-Based Single Use Listener and AbortController
 We previously discussed about `AbortController` as a means of canceling asynchronous operations.
 It can also be used to cancel promisified event listeners.
-The `events.once` function returns a promise that resolves once an even has been fired:
+The `events.once` function returns a promise that resolves once an event has been fired:
 ```js
 // Pseudocode
 import someEventEmitter from './somewhere.js'